thanutpheeraphan/brikl-backend-assignment/README.md

 The test suite should run the following tests and passed.

--  ✓ should create a new list
+-  Should create a new list
--  ✓ should create a new task
+-  Should create a new task
--  ✓ should update a task title
+-  Should update a task title
--  ✓ should update a task status
+-  Should update a task status
--  ✓ should move a task upwards
+-  Should move a task upwards
--  ✓ should move a task downwards
+-  Should move a task downwards

 1. Navigate to the root of the project.
 2. Run `npm run test` in the command line.